 When will I hear back about my application?

-We expect to begin making conditional offers in late October.
-All applicants will hear back about the status of their application by mid-November.
+We expect to begin making conditional offers in mid-March.
+All applicants will hear back about the status of their application by March 31.
 At that time, some candidates will be offered a position on the waitlist.

-Please note that all offers are conditional, pending Resident Dean approval, final course enrollment, and schedule availability.
+Please note that all offers are conditional, pending Resident Dean approval, course enrollment, and schedule availability.

 Will I receive offers for multiple positions?